GSA/digitalgov.gov/content/news/2021/03/2021-03-23-tts-reflects-black-histories-to-celebrate-year-round.md

 We at TTS are committed to giving all voices space to be heard.
 A diverse organization creates a spectrum of solutions and ideas, and helps us challenge status quo thinking.
 Inside TTS, the work of diversity, equity, and inclusion is a collective effort: every employee makes a difference.

-{{< card-quote text="The TTS Handbook states that we &#34;_actively work to eliminate bigotry and subtle forms of disrespect (e.g. microaggressions, microinvalidations, etc.) from our workplace._&#34; It is not enough to simply acknowledge the contributions of Black Americans to our nation, within TTS, and beyond.
+{{< card-quote text="The TTS Handbook states that we _actively work to eliminate bigotry and subtle forms of disrespect (e.g. microaggressions, microinvalidations, etc.) from our workplace._ It is not enough to simply acknowledge the contributions of Black Americans to our nation, within TTS, and beyond.
 We need to commit to the active disruption of racism, and to promote racial equity and inclusion." cite="TTS Executive Director Dave Zvenyach" >}}

 ---